X

 Purple Carrot

-• Butternut squash gnocchi: This one was also really tasty and very filling.
-It's definitely a fall or winter meal for me.
+• Butternut squash gnocchi: This one was also really tasty and very filling and is a good fall or winter meal.
 It was easy to prepare and had excellent flavor throughout.

-• Peanut and avocado Buddha bowl: This one was good but not terribly exciting.
-It was the only one I finished eating, considered the price, and then thought to myself, "Was this really worth the money?"
+• Peanut and avocado Buddha bowl: This one was good but not very exciting.
+It was the only one I finished eating, considered the price, and then thought to myself, "Was this worth the money?"

 gnocchi